yetulaxman/containers-workflows/_hands-on/day3/local_image.md

 - how to save a docker image locally (on PWD)
 - how to start a singularity container from local archive

-### how can you convert a docker image (e.g.,trimmomatic software) on bioconda environment to singularity image?
+### how can you convert a local docker image to singularity image

 Start interactive node on Puhti: